 VA loans are available for no money down for eligibile borrowers and never have any private mortgage insurance (PMI) as a part of your VA benefits.

 There are several options available when it comes to VA loan repayment Learn more about VA Adjustable-Rate Mortgage loans in this article.

-If you get an offer lower than the payoff amount on your VA home loan, contact the VA about a compromise sale to pay the difference.
+If you put your home up for sale and get an offer lower than the payoff amount on the VA home loan, you can send a request to the VA for a compromise sale.